tejv/USBCx/README.md

 2. Green - Analyzer is capturing the data.
 3. Yellow - Analyzer has stopped capturing data
 4. Blue - Analyzer internal buffer has overflowed means data is not taken out from analyzer fast enough.
    Once buffer overflow happens led keep glowing as blue even if buffer is emptied.
-This can be cleared by reset (Ctrl + R)
+This can be cleared by reset button.

 --------------------------------------------------------------------------------
 HW Triggers Description